raeleus/skin-composer/README.md

 ### Changes ###

-* Switched to JDK 10
+* Upgraded to JDK 10
 * Added ImageFont dialog to create Bitmap Fonts from images designed in an image editing software.
 * Updated UI to use FreeType font.
 * Fixed FreeType fonts not loading correctly from SCMP file.
 * Fixed FreeType font selections in custom classes not saving with SCMP file.
 * Fixed editing FreeType fonts removes them from custom classes.
+* New executable releases are packaged by JavaPackager and JLink

 ### Contact ###